-Greenhouse gases are produced in large amounts of the wood burning fireplaces.
+Greenhouse gases are produced in large amounts of wood-burning fireplaces.
 BTUs heat capacity is also more significant, and they are not as cost-effective as electric fireplaces.
 These are dangerous gases, and they affect the balance of nature and gases in the ecosystem.
 They also impact the comfort level of the people living in your home as they all struggle for the same air.
-People who use the wood burning fireplace are also tasked with collecting or purchasing wood to fuel the fireplace.
-This accumulates into increasing costs, and the annual maintenance cost of the wood burning fireplace can be prohibitive.
+People who use the wood-burning fireplace are also tasked with collecting or purchasing wood to fuel the fireplace.
+This accumulates into increasing costs, and the annual maintenance cost of the wood-burning fireplace can be prohibitive.
 In comparison, the electric fireplace is much cheaper to run and maintain.
 It is also easier for the environment and does not emit any harmful gases, which can cause health complications or impact the environment.

 In this post, you will learn:

 - Conversion Process from wood-burning fireplaces into electric